epstabler/star/python/README.md

 match and instantiate operations are added (among other things -- see comments in file).
 Conversion to and from NLTK Trees can be done via their string representations, so NLTK graphical display is available with this conversion.

-Making the trees unranked just means that a particular category can have different numbers of children.
-In effect, instead of building trees from the "parent" (aka "successor") relation between every node and each of its children, the trees are built with the "has children" relation between every node and the (possibly empty) list (aka "sequence") of its children.
-Those lists can have any finite length (setting aside limits on your python implementation).

 ## Deterministic, unranked, extended multi bottom-up tree transduction: duxmbutt.py